ua-snap/alaska-wildfires/README.md

 Once the application is running, you can access it by opening your web browser and navigating to `http://localhost:8080`.
 From there, you can explore the wildfire incidents and view detailed information regarding other available layers related to wildfires in Alaska.

+The app depends on an upstream API.
+The location of this API can be changed by setting an environment variable:  `export VUE_APP_SNAP_API_URL=http://development.earthmaps.io/` as required.

 ## License

 This project is licensed under the [MIT License](LICENSE).